Accomplishments: Goal 2

 INITIATIVE 2: Leverage our national reputation in professional degree programs for the development of societal leaders.

-Interdisciplinary and professional degree offerings have been implemented and include the Doctorate in Education, Doctorate in Nursing Practice, M.S. in Analytics, Dual MPH/JD, Master’s in Law, Bachelor of Interdisciplinary Studies in Health IT and a new Entrepreneurship minor that can be completed as part of any undergraduate degree at the university.
+Interdisciplinary and professional degree offerings have been implemented and include Doctor of Education, Doctor of Nursing Practice, Doctor of Public Health (fall 2018), a Master of Science in Analytics, a dual MPH/JD program, Master of Laws (LL.M.), Bachelor of Interdisciplinary Studies in Health IT, and a new Entrepreneurship minor that can be completed as part of any undergraduate degree at the university.